GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 ## Using the Cloud Storage FUSE CSI driver

-The Cloud Storage FUSE CSI driver allows developers to use standard Kubernetes API to consume pre-existing GCS buckets.
+The Cloud Storage FUSE CSI driver allows developers to use standard Kubernetes API to consume pre-existing Cloud Storage buckets.
 There are two types of volume configuration supported:
 1. [Static Provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#static) using a PersistentVolumeClaim bound to the PersistentVolume
 2. Using [CSI Ephemeral Inline volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#csi-ephemeral-volumes)